buggzradio/DumpsterFireProxxy/README.md

 <img src="images/codespacehome.png" width="500">

 #### Step 3
 Find the terminal, and type *cd Ultraviolet-App* hit enter.
-Next, type *npm install* wait for it to do it's thing, it takes a minute.
+Next, type *npm install* and wait for it to do it's thing, it takes a minute.
 Once its done, type *npm start* and your server should start.
 <br>
 <img src="images/codespacesterminal.png" width="500">
 <br>